Cyvann7/avarice/docs.md

  3&#      &3# <- note that the ampersand is hit first here as there is an order that the items are popped from the opqueue
 ```

 In this case, we first see S going into a #.
-We are now in number mode.We then see a 6. now we have the number, "6".
+We are now in **Stack** mode.We then see a 6. now we have the number, "6".
 Then theres a 5.
 We haven't seen an ampersand yet, so the 5 is added to the end of the 6.
 We now have "65".
 Now here's the &.
 So we take that "65", make it the *number* 65 and throw it onto the stack.
 Finally we hit the 'P'.
 This is the PrintChar operator.
-It pops the numstack and prints it as an ascii character.
+It pops the stack and prints it as an ascii character.
 If we wanted to just print the number 65, we would use the small 'p' instead.

 Just to end off this little introduction, lets take a look at the classical "Hello World!" program.
 It get's a little bit large, but don't fret!
 ```Avarice